greg-raven/Department-21/_posts/2009-08-23-why-why-why.md

 Why do we press harder on a remote control when we know the batteries are going dead?

-Why do banks charge a fee on ‘insufficient funds’ when they know there is not enough money?
+Why do banks charge a fee on “insufficient funds” when they know there is not enough money?

 Why does someone believe you when you say there are four billion stars, but check when you say the paint is wet?